foundation/foundation-sites/docs/pages/switch.md

 ---
 title: Switch
-description: Now you can tell your users to "flip the switch" or "switch off".
+description: Now you can tell your users to flip the switch or switch off.
 ---

 ## Basics